peteroupc/peteroupc.github.io/bernoulli.md

     return p*(1-p)**r

 def valid_perm(f, x, n):
-    # Number of valid permutations of size n for the
+    # Number of permutations of size n that meet
+    # the requirements of the permutation class
+    # determined by the given e.g.f. for the
-    # von Neumann schema with the given e.g.f.
+    # von Neumann schema
     return coeffext(f, x, n)*factorial(n)
 ```